-This recent decline in trust and reputation of OLC suggests that future White House Counsels should be attentive to those who are appointed to serve in OLC and to the quality of advice they receive from OLC.
-As a response to public criticism of OLC, a group of fourteen former OLC attorneys who had served in the Clinton administration released a document on December 21, 2004, "Principles to Guide the Office of Legal Counsel," to offer an explanation of the traditional conduct of the office, and to urge a return to these principles.
-First among their ten guidelines was this: "When providing legal advice to guide contemplated executive branch action, OLC should provide an accurate and honest appraisal of applicable law, even if that advice will constrain the administration's pursuit of desired policies.
-The advocacy model of lawyering, in which lawyers craft merely plausible legal arguments to support their clients' desired actions, inadequately promotes the President's constitutional obligation to ensure the legality of executive action."
-(See: http://www.acslaw.org/files/2004%20programs OLC%20principles white%20paper.pdf.)
-This statement makes unambiguously clear the connection between OLC and the Counsel's office and the crucial, onstitutional significance of accurate, unvarnished legal advice from the former to the latter.
+This decline in trust and reputation of OLC suggests that current and future White House Counsels should be attentive to those who are appointed to serve in OLC and to the quality of advice they receive from OLC.
+As a response to public criticism of OLC during the G. W. Bush administration, a group of fourteen former OLC attorneys who had served in the Clinton administration released a document on December 21, 2004, "Principles to Guide the Office of Legal Counsel," to offer an explanation of the traditional conduct of the office, and to urge a return to these principles.
+First among their ten guidelines was: "When providing legal advice to guide contemplated executive branch action, OLC should provide an accurate and honest appraisal of applicable law, even if that advice will constrain the administration's pursuit of desired policies.
+The advocacy model of lawyering, in which lawyers craft merely plausible legal arguments to support their clients' desired actions, inadequately promotes the President's constitutional obligation to ensure the legality of executive action."16 (This statement makes unambiguously clear the connection between OLC and the Counsel's Office and the crucial, constitutional significance of accurate, unvarnished legal advice from the former to the latter.)